Looking for a great slider plugin for your site? Soliloquy is your match!

 First, I’ll run through how the core plugin works without any of the extensions.
 Then, I’ll show you some of the specific extensions that I think are the most helpful.

-Creating A Slider
+Step One: Create A Slider

 To create a slider, you head to Soliloquy → Add New.